xyzlat/herbie/docs/add_service_client.md

 wayneapp | customer | Can delete customer wayneapp | customer | Can view customer

-For save and update you need to have both add and change permissions
+For save requests (api/<business_entity>/save) you need to have both add and change permissions
 ```

 ##### 5) Create a token for your new user-service